-Theorem A should be compared with previous results, obtained by the first author in collaboration with A.~Causin, regarding the construction of diagonal double Kodaira structures on some extra-special groups of order at least $2^7=128$, see \cite{CaPol19, Pol20}.
-However, even if the definition of diagonal double Kodaira structure and the construction of the corresponding diagonal double Kodaira fibration presented in Sections \ref{sec:ddks} and \ref{sec:ddkf} closely follow the ones in \cite{Pol20}, the examples constructed here are really new, in the sense that they cannot be obtained as images of structures on extra-special groups of larger order, see Remark \ref{rmk:comparison-minimal-order}).
+Our Main Theorem should be compared with previous results, obtained by the first author in collaboration with A. Causin, regarding the construction of diagonal double Kodaira structures on some extra-special groups of order at least $2^7=128$, see \cite{CaPol19, Pol20}.
+However, even if the definition of diagonal double Kodaira structure and the construction of the corresponding diagonal double Kodaira fibration presented in Sections \ref{sec:ddks} and \ref{sec:ddkf} closely follow the ones in \cite{Pol20}, the examples constructed here are really new, in the sense that they cannot be obtained as images of structures on extra-special groups of larger order (Remark \ref{rmk:comparison-minimal-order}).
 It is precisely the original part of this paper, namely the subtle group theoretical analysis developed in Sections \ref{sec:CCT} and \ref{sec:DDKS} and used in the proof of the Main Theorem, which allows us to pass from $|G|=128$ to $|G|=32$.